-2.2.4.
-Un\x or GNU system
+2.2.3.
+Unx or GNU system

 If you are running another Unix-like system, you could use it to install Debian GNU/Linux without using the debian-installer described in the rest of this manual.
 This kind of install may be useful for users with otherwise unsupported hardware or on hosts which can't afford downtime.
 If you are interested in this technique, skip to the Section D.3.
+This installation method is only recommended for advanced users when no other installation method is available.

-2.2.5.
+2.2.4.
 Supported Storage Systems